michami/MBR/README.md

 ## Additional oracles

-You can use these tables, or you make a 4x4 grid and draw images or single words into each box.
+You can use these tables, or you can make a 4x4 grid and draw images or single words into each box.
 Try to make the words or icons generic enough to have multiple generic meanings.
 Oracles are hints at what needs to be done and can have multiple meanings.
 For example, "Follow + Trap" could mean:

 * Find someone by following the trail of traps they laid out to protect their hideout
 * Follow some instructions on building or placing traps